drnic/bosh_cli_plugin_redis/README.md

-# Dedicate Redis services for your Cloud Foundry
+# Dedicate Redis services on AWS or OpenStack

-Keep your Cloud Foundry services simple - run one service per server and delegate the creation and deletion to BOSH.

 This is a simple `bosh` CLI plugin to create and delete dedicated redis services and provide a simple URI.
+It runs on AWS or OpenStack via bosh.

 Example create/delete scenario that includes binding the redis service to a Cloud Foundry application via environment variables: